Rubasuman/Travel/README.md

 ### Database Design
 The application uses PostgreSQL as the primary database with the following core entities:

-- **Users**: Stores user profile information linked to Firebase authentication
+- **Users**: Stores user profile information linked to Supabase authentication
 - **Destinations**: Catalog of travel destinations with metadata
 - **Trips**: User-created trip plans with dates and destination associations
 - **Itineraries**: Detailed day-by-day activity plans for trips